wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.9.9.3 =
+* Changed the submit value of the affiliate links from "Edit" to "Update"

 = 4.9.9.2 =
 * Added delete option for excluded words